Dino Beganovic: Formula 4

-In 2020 Beganovic made his single-seater debut, competing in the Italian F4 Championship with Prema Powerteam.
-There, he won one race at Imola and finished third in the standings, only behind Francesco Pizzi and champion Gabriele Minì.
-He also participated in selected rounds of the ADAC Formula 4 with the Italian team, scoring twelve points across two weekends.
+In 2020, Beganovic made his single-seater debut, competing in the Italian F4 Championship with Prema Powerteam.
+There, he began with a podium during the Misano opener, before securing a first pole position at the next round at Imola.
+He returned to the podium in Mugello, scoring a double podium.
+He took his maiden single-seater win during the second Imola round, as he led every lap from pole position in a weekend which included a complete podium sweep.
+With the aforementioned win, six podiums and 179 points, Beganovic placed third behind Francesco Pizzi and championship winner Gabriele Minì in the overall standings.
+He also participated in select rounds of the ADAC Formula 4 with Prema, scoring twelve points across two weekends.